 Key Components of Synthetic Biology

-- DNA Synthesis: Creating new, custom DNA sequences.
+• DNA Synthesis: Creating new, custom DNA sequences.

-- Gene Editing: Modifying organisms by adding or altering genetic material.
+• Gene Editing: Modifying organisms by adding or altering genetic material.

-- Metabolic Engineering: Reprogramming organisms to produce specific substances.
+• Metabolic Engineering: Reprogramming organisms to produce specific substances.

-These components work together to create organisms that can perform new functions.
-For example, some engineered bacteria can produce insulin more efficiently.
-This could lead to cheaper and more accessible medications for patients.
+These components allow researchers to create organisms that can perform new functions.
+For instance, some engineered bacteria produce insulin more efficiently.

 Applications in precision medicine